rtucker1/Cyber-Notes/Prework-Revamp/modules/module-1-Getting-Your-Tools.md

 ## Your Software: Getting the Right Tools for the Job

-This course will expose you to a wide range of tools, some (or all) of which you may be unfamiliar with.
+This course will expose you to a wide range of tools, many of which may be unfamiliar to you.
 Although they may be overwhelming at first, these tools will soon become as familiar to you as a scalpel is to a surgeon.
 The purpose of this section is to acquaint you with each of these tools before walking you through the process of installing them on your machine.

-Below is a list of the tools you should install before your first class to ensure you're ready to dive in on Day 1.
+Below is a list of the tools you should install before your first class to ensure you're ready to dive in on Day 1 of class.

 - Google Chrome
 - Slack